aryankholqi/nextUI-Dashboard/README.md

 # NextUI-Dashboard (Starter Version)

-**Glad that you chose us to develop your project.**
+**Glad you chose us to develop your project.**

-First of All for running project you should just these three steps:
+First of All for running the project you should do these three steps:

 1: